SAP-archive/teched2021-ANA260/exercises/Section 8 - Calculations and Blending/README.md

 ℹ️**Objective:** Use the latest calculations available in SAP Analytics Cloud to expose additional information that was not available in your original data model.
-Understand the potential and workflow of blending models and creating cross calculations in our story.
+Understand the potential and workflow of blending models and creating calculations in our story.

 **Estimated Time:** 25 mins